sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/sftp.rst

 SFTP Connection
 ================

-Fire Insights provides the capability to create SFTP connection and use the connection for reading from and writing to SFTP.
-Below are the steps for creating SFTP connection in Fire Insights:
+Sparkflows provides the capability to create SFTP connection and use the connection for reading from and writing to SFTP.
+Below are the steps for creating SFTP connection in Sparkflows:

 SFTP Connection Configuration
 ----------